robertschnitman/diagnoser/README.md

 ## 5. validate()

-The broom library's glance() had a vague label for the F statistic (simply "statistic") and lacked the pseudo R-squared, which is commonly based on McFadden's version (i.e. 1 - (residual deviance ÷ null deviance))
+The broom library's glance() had a vague label for the F statistic (simply "statistic") and lacked any kind of pseudo R-squared.

-While the same function is friendly for data frames, it's wide form is cumbersome for quickly ascertaining model validity.
-Thus, **validate()** produces similar output as a column vector.
+Furthermore, While the same function is friendly for data frames, it's wide form is cumbersome for quickly ascertaining model validity.
+Thus, **validate()** produces similar output as a column vector, adding McFadden's pseudo R-squared.
 Those who wish to have the values in broom's format can always transpose the vector.

 ### Case 1: OLS